Total Drama All-Stars and Pahkitew Island

-The entire season first premiered in the United States starting on September 10, 2013 on Cartoon Network with the first part, while the second part premiered in the United States on July 7, 2014 for a two-week time period.
+The entire season first premiered in the United States starting on September 10, 2013, on Cartoon Network with the first part, while the second part premiered in the United States on July 7, 2014, for a two-week time period.
 In Canada, the first part premiered on Teletoon during their "Can't Miss Thursdays" time slot starting January 9, 2014, while the second part of the season also premiered during their "Can't Miss Thursdays" time slot on Teletoon starting on September 4, 2014.
 The second half of the season also premiered on APTN in 2015.
-It returned on APTN from January to February 2017, but was dropped all together.

 Synopsis

-Just like Total Drama: Revenge of the Island, this season also consists of 13-episode segments; even though it brings back the traditional 26-episode length of the first three seasons.
-The winning characters for All-Stars are either Mike or Zoey, and the winning characters for Pahkitew Island are either Shawn or Sky (depending on the countries the season finale airs).
+Similar to Total Drama: Revenge of the Island, this season also consists of 13-episode segments; though, it returns to the traditional 26-episode length of the first three seasons.
+The winning characters for All-Stars are either Mike or Zoey, and the winning characters for Pahkitew Island are either Shawn or Sky, varying based on the region in which season finale airs.
 The grand prizes for both parts of this season are both C$1,000,000.

 All-Stars

 Total Drama All-Stars is the first part of the season.
 Christian Potenza first announced the season in an interview with Tom McGillis (the creator of the series), saying that Total Drama All-Stars would be very similar to Total Drama Island and Total Drama: Revenge of the Island, due to the high worldwide ratings of the latter.
-That means that this part of the season takes place back at Camp Wawanakwa; in a single location once again, unlike Total Drama World Tour.
+Therefore, this part of the season takes place back at Camp Wawanakwa; in a single location once again, unlike Total Drama World Tour.
 This part is also very similar to the previous season, Total Drama: Revenge of the Island (both being very similar in terms of length, location, features and cameos).

-This half is an all-star season which features a return of fourteen of the strongest contestants from both the first and second generation cast.
+This half is an all-star season which features a return of fourteen contestants from both the first and second generation cast.
 This is the first season to feature characters from two different generations competing together.
-The theme for this season is "Heroes vs. Villains" which means the competitors were separated into teams based on their past performance; with "Heroes" from each season having to face off against each season's "Villains".
+The theme for the season is "Heroes vs. Villains", meaning that competitors are separated into teams based on their past performance.
+Contestants that were relatively kind and good-natured were placed on the "Heroic Hamsters", while contestants that acted antagonistic were placed on the "Villainous Vultures".
 Both the season's first title, "All-Stars" and the "Heroes vs. Villains" theme take after respective seasons from Survivor.

 Cartoon Network's official synopsis describes the first part, Total Drama All-Stars as: